* Former Mayor of Los Angeles from 2005 to 2013

-Born Antonio Ramon Villar, Jr. in January 1953 in Los Angeles County, Antonio Villaraigosa is the current mayor of Los Angeles, California.
+Born Antonio Ramon Villar, Jr. on January 23, 1953 in East Los Angeles, California, Antonio Villaraigosa was the former mayor of Los Angeles, California from 2005 to 2013.

 Villaraigosa earned his bachelor’s degree in history at UCLA, where he served as a leader of the campus chapter of the radical Chicano student organization MEChA, a group he continues to support to this day.